-Updated statistics with estimated new cases and deaths for 2020 (cited American Cancer Society as reference 15).
+Updated statistics with estimated new cases and deaths for 2021.

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of prostate cancer.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 This summary is reviewed regularly and updated as necessary by the PDQ Adult Treatment Editorial Board, which is editorially independent of the National Cancer Institute (NCI).
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or the National Institutes of Health (NIH).